thetechdude124/Adam-Optimization-From-Scratch/README.md

 <p align = "center"><img src = ".\images\OPTIMIZER_COMPARISON_GRAPH.png"></img></p>

 Interestingly, the CustomAdam implementation is largely successful in solving virtually all the posed optimization problems.
-While its speed of optimization tends to be around 10-50 steps later than RMSProp (which seems to have the best performance overall when considering performance across all functions), it appears to be better at avoiding local minima (as given by its non-oscillation and rapid convergence with regards to the Bukin test).
+While its speed of optimization tends to be around 100-500 steps later than RMSProp (which seems to have the best performance overall when considering performance across all functions), it appears to be marginally better at avoiding local minima (as given by its non-oscillation and rapid convergence with regards to the Bukin test).

-Of particular interest are the Bukin and Easom functions.
+Of particular interest are the Bukin and Easom function tests.
 As visible in the function diagrams of the previous section, the Bukin function consists of hundreds and hundreds of local minima arranged in a kind of "ridge" shape - meaning that if an optimizer were to get stuck in one of these local minima, it would (depending on the learning rate) begin rebounding along the edges and generate a rapidly oscillating function.
 That certainly is one explanation for why both RMSProp and SGD appear to form discrete "chunks" caused by rapid oscillation over 60k steps.

 However, that is not the full story - as the scale is logarithmic, it means that the difference between the peak and trough of the RMSProp oscillation is an order of magnitude smaller than the same difference of the SGD oscillation.
 In other words, **SGD fluctuates between 1 and 100, whereas RMSProp fluctuates between near-zero and 1.** This indicates that **despite having the same general pattern of repeated oscillation, RMSProp was able to find a local minima, whereas SGD was simply unable to converge.** A potential reason for this may be the tendency of SGD to get "trapped" inside local minima - RMSProp introduces exponential decay rates which prevents steps from becoming inconsequential too quickly, a problem that often plagues optimizers by the likes of AdaGrad due to excessive learning rate decay (see the original papers for said optimizers for more information on why exactly this is).
 Both CustomAdam and AdaGrad were able to converge without any (visible) oscillation.